lechefran/python_slam/README.md

 additional repositories in that separate directory.

 ## Current Updates
+12/20/19
+General code cleanup especially in frame.py.
+Added major changes to extraction method: now based on image frames versus having an extractor object do all of the work.

 8/15/19
 Inclusion of rotation and transformation matrix information to the program